emdb-empiar/sfftk/docs/annotating.rst

     sff notes add -i 1 -D ‘some description’ ~/experiments/files/tomograms/zebra_fish_20170312/masks_repeat_19_3.3_relion_2.0.json sff notes edit -i 1 -D ‘some description’ @

+The attentive reader will have noticed the option ``__TEMP_FILE_REF`` above.
+Indeed this variable specifieds the temporary file shorthand and can be modifed as above.

 Modify Sequence
 ---------------

 The following diagram illustrates the sequence of steps to be carried out with the names of the sub-subcommand next to arrows showing the modification that occurs.

 .. image:: annotating-01.png

 There are four types of annotations that can be made:

--  the segment description
+-  the segment *description*;

--  the number of instances of the segment
+-  the *number of instances* of the segment;

--  external references using public accessions
+-  *external references* available in public archives

-   -  global external references apply to the segmentation as a whole such as specimen type, scientific name
+   -  *global external references* apply to the segmentation as a whole such as specimen type, scientific name

-   -  external references for a single segment apply only to a single segment
+   -  *external references* for a single segment apply only to a single segment

--  complexes and macromolecules
+-  *complexes and macromolecules*

 Adding Notes
 ------------